 Video Analysis

 If you doubt me, you can analyze the video yourself to verify its authenticity and uncover the drone's technology.
-Despite using AI to quantify and summarize this analysis, you can independently verify all steps using any method of your choice.
-Once again, I have to use AI given that I'm not a quantum physicist.
-Regardless, no conventional propulsion systems or sensor artifacts can describe all aspects of this video.
+Despite using AI to quantify this analysis, you can independently verify all steps using any method of your choice.
+Once again, I have to use AI, given that I'm not a quantum physicist.
+However, I did not just blindly copy and paste AI-slop responses.
+Nevertheless, no conventional propulsion systems or sensor artifacts can explain all aspects of this video.
 You don't have to be a genius to notice the anomalies present within the video.
-You are welcome to skip this section if you find technical details boring and you already know what this drone is.
+I am summarizing the anomalies in layman's terms so you do not have to be an "expert" to understand.
+There is also a TLDR at the bottom of this page before the next section.
+Although I do suggest that you verify everything yourself, you are welcome to skip this section if you are already aware that this drone uses gravitic propulsion and you find technical details boring.
 This section is really just for the physicists, fellow nerds, and skeptics.
-The video file, an AI analysis chat breaking down the anomalies, the hex data, which is also anomalous and independently verifiable, and the commands and results are at the bottom of the page.
-This analysis is not 100% perfect, as I am not perfect, and AI is certainly not perfect.
-What matters the most is my testimony, the authenticity of this video, and Matthew Livelsberger's manifesto.
+The original video file and the hex data are at the bottom of the page, and the commands and results used are underlined in each applicable section.
+This analysis is not perfect, as no analysis method is perfect.
+There is no gyroscope data that is extractable from the video, so analysis methods can not account for rolling shutter distortions and camera movement with 100% accuracy, especially given that the distortions are non-conventional and field-based.
+Allow for a small margin of error.
+What matters most is my testimony, the authenticity of this video, its phenomena that perfectly match gravitic propulsion, and Matthew Livelsberger's manifesto.
 Nearly all of the anomalies I'm about to show you have no explanation that follows the laws of physics or can be explained by normal sensor behavior.
+Many of the anomalies also make perfect sense when you consider that these drones are built to be undetectable by U.S. Air Defense systems.
 By the end of this analysis, you should be confident that this drone is distorting space, time, and light around it.
-I will also repeat some aspects mentioned in the last section.
-If you still are not convinced, read the "Who Am I" section for the biological effects of the drone.
-The video’s authenticity and the technology powering the drone can not be debunked.
+I will also repeat and expand upon some aspects mentioned in the last section.

 Can't fake this.